shreyashkatkar07/ToDoBuddy/README.md

    - Users can edit the title and description of an existing todo item.
 Changes are reflected by clicking the "Update Todo" button.

 4. **Mark as Incomplete:**
-   - Completed todos can be marked as incomplete.
+   - Revert completed todos back to incomplete status.

 5. **Delete Todo:**
    - Users have the option to delete a particular todo item.